bartoszsmorawski/travel-blog/README.md

 ## General description:

-This page was created as homework to practice creating a form.
+This page was created as homework to practice creating a form and buttons.

 The site is fully about travel to Egypt.
 This website was created to prepare travelers for this country on how to prepare and behave.
 The site was created in such a way as to show my programming skills.